semgrep/semgrep/docs/experimental.md

-# Experimantal Features
+# Experimental Features

 ## Autofix

-Experimental support is available in semgrep using the `fix:` key in rule configuration files.
+Experimental support is available in Semgrep using the `fix:` key in rule configuration files.

 Example rule with autofix: